 -Canon 70-200mm f/2.8L IS II lens (bought 2014 as an upgrade from the 70-200mm f/2.8L non-IS lens).

 -Canon 300mm f/4L IS lens (bought 2012).
 This is a fantastic telephoto lens that is easy to hand hold.
-I put one or two extension tubes on the back from time to time and turn it into a fantastic macro lens too.
+I put one or two extension tubes on the back from time to time and turn it into a great macro lens too.

 -Canon 500mm f/4L IS lens (bought 2007 as a replacement for the 500mm f/4.5L).